-3.3.1 PHASING OF THE OIL
+3.3.1 PHASING OF THE OII

 The first sentence of this email quoted above refers to the phasing of the OII.
 This issue was not a procedural issue but instead included questions that were to come before the parties in the prehearing conference.
 More importantly, the phasing of the OII was the start of the overall plan to avoid the actual investigation into the failure of the Replacement Steam Generators (RSGs) and the possible (and we believe likely) responsibility for the failure of the San Onofre plant due to decisions by SCE in their management of the RSG project.
-The original statement of the OII10 included the intent to assess "The reasonableness and prudency of each utility action and expenditure with respect to the steam generator replacement program and subsequent activities related thereto."
-Inexplicably, this extremely important phase of the proceedings was delayed until Phase 3 of the investigation, and then scuttled when the settlement was proposed and then adopted.
-It appears that this original planning to allow SCE to avoid the reasonableness investigation occurred at this point in the investigation and not only violated ex parte rules, but also rules against collusion, and certainly rules against the appearance of impropriety.
+The original statement of the OII12

-8 Included in the July 2 Motion, Exhibit B.
+10 Included in the July 2 Motion, Exhibit B.

-9 Underlining added.
+11 Underlining added.